The Netherlands is a densely populated nation of 17 million inhabitants on the Northwestern coast of Europe.

 Natasha Roston is Head of People and Growth at Trade Finance Global (TFG).

-Natasha is also responsible for TFG careers, culture, and growth.
-A Level 2 Qualified Coach and Mental Health First Aid Champion, she leads internal training, supporting the holistic wellbeing and professional development of the team.
+She builds partnerships to create innovative trade finance education projects and experiences.
+A key advocate for TFG’s annual Women In Trade campaigns, Natasha wrote a piece on the impact of gender stereotypes for gender equality in the workplace in 2022.
+Natasha is also responsible for TFG careers, culture, and team growth.
+A Level 2 Qualified Coach and Mental Health First Aid Champion, she leads internal training, supporting the holistic wellbeing of the team.

-Natasha worked in education for over a decade before joining TFG.
-Initially in formal education as a history teacher, and then in leadership roles as a Director of Learning and Head of Classics.
+Before joining TFG Natasha worked in education for over a decade.
+Initially as a classroom teacher, and then in academic and pastoral leadership roles.
 Following this, she worked in EdTech as a Learning Design Coach for Aula’s Higher Education platform.

-She holds an MA from Tel Aviv University, a History PGCE from The Institute of Education and a BA from the University of Nottingham.
+Natasha holds an MA from Tel Aviv University, a History PGCE from The Institute of Education and a BA from the University of Nottingham.
 Currently, she is studying for her Level 3 Certificate in International Trade from the Institute of Export & International Trade.
+In addition to her work at TFG, Natasha volunteers for the Young Women’s Trust as a Work It Out – CV Volunteer.